jbonaiuto/bodb/bodb/docs/search_data.rst

 Figure 34: The input form for searching entries.

+Multiples phrases can be entered in each text search field by separating them by commas, or enclosing them in quotes.
+The corresponding Phrase combination field specifies which method to combine phrases with: "any" combines them using OR, "all" combines them using AND

-* Any Field - Search for any entry that contains this string in any field
+* Any Field - Search for any entry that contains this string in any field.

 Advanced Options
 ^^^^^^^^^^^^^^^^
 * Title - Search the title field of any entry
 * Description - Search the description field of any entry
 * Narrative - Search the narrative field of any entry
 * Tags - Search the tags field of any entry
 * Public - Search only public entries
 * Created - Search entries created within a date rage
 * Collator - Search entries by the Username, First Name, and/or Last Name of the Collator or select to display only the current user's entries

+Search Criteria Combination
+^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Method to use to combine search critera - "any" (OR), or "all" (AND)

 Search Federated Databases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^